zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

     - If you use CA Top Secret, issue the following commands, where `owner-acid` may be IZUSVR or a different ACID:

       ```
-      TSS ADD(`owner-acid`) IBMFAC(ZWES.)
+      TSS ADD(`owner-acid`) IBMFAC(ZWEX.)
       ```
       ```
-      TSS PERMIT(IZUSVR) IBMFAC(ZWES.IS) ACCESS(READ)
+      TSS PERMIT(IZUSVR) IBMFAC(ZWEX.IS) ACCESS(READ)
       ```
     **Notes**
     - The Cross Memory Server treats "no decision" style SAF return codes as failures.
-If there is no covering profile for the `ZWES.IS` resource in the FACILITY class, the user will be denied.
+If there is no covering profile for the `ZWEX.IS` resource in the FACILITY class, the user will be denied.
     - Cross Memory Server clients other than ZSS might have additional SAF security requirements.
 For more information, see the documentation for the specific client.

 1. Configure an ICSF cryptographic services environment: